 "synopsis" may belong to another edition of this title.

-Destination, rates & speedsSeller: Goodwill of Colorado, COLORADO SPRINGS, CO, U.S.A.
+Seller: Goodwill of Colorado, COLORADO SPRINGS, CO, U.S.A.

-Condition: Acceptable.
+Condition: acceptable.
 This item is in overall acceptable condition.
 Covers and dust jackets are intact but may have heavy wear including creases, bends, edge wear, curled corners or minor tears as well as stickers or sticker-residue.
-Pages are intact but may have minor curls, bends or moderate to considerable highlighting/ writing.
+Pages are intact but may have minor curls, bends or moderate to considerable highlighting writing.
 Binding is intact; however, spine may have heavy wear.
-Digital codes may not be included and have not been tested to be redeemable and/or active.
+Digital codes may not be included and have not been tested to be redeemable and or active.
 A well-read copy overall.
 Please note that all items are donated goods and are in used condition.
 Orders shipped Monday through Friday!
 Your purchase helps put people to work and learn life skills to reach their full potential.
 Orders shipped Monday through Friday.
 Your purchase helps put people to work and learn life skills to reach their full potential.
 Thank you!
 Seller Inventory # 466M6D000BOC

 Seller: HPB-Red, Dallas, TX, U.S.A.

 Paperback.
 Condition: Good.
 Connecting readers with great books since 1972!
 Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_366885521
+Seller Inventory # S_448842697

 Seller: GreatBookPrices, Columbia, MD, U.S.A.